Faster Ray Tracing through Hierarchy Cut Code: Reorder the Rays with Traversal Path Based Code

 \subsection{Prefix Path Code}

-If the encoding overhead is not considered, directly encoding the full BVH traversal path can avoid the boundary drift and obtain the best traversal path coherence.
-The practical optimization value of this method is limited because of its large overhead.
-Nevertheless, this method can still be used as a reasonable upper bound of performance.
+If the encoding overhead is not taken into consideration, directly encoding the full BVH traversal path can avoid boundary drift and achieve the best traversal path coherence.
+However, this method has limited practical optimization value due to its large overhead.
+Nonetheless, it can still serve as a reasonable upper bound for performance comparison.

-The complete traversal path is generally long, and it takes a lot of bits to encode.
-In order to make this encoding method feasible, and gain a better comparison between other encoding methods, it is necessary to limit such encoding to a certain length.
-To achieve this goal, we can halt the traversal after enough bits have been set.
-The proposed encoding method is called \textbf{prefix path code} because it directly encodes the ray by its traversal path prefix.
-Figure \ref{Fig_ppc} illustrates this encoding method.
-Every intersect results in the traversal path (orange arrows) are being recorded and form the prefix path code.
-Each bit is set to 1 if the corresponding node intersection result is true.
-Otherwise, the bit is set to 0.
-For example, the results of the first four intersections of rays in Figure \ref{Fig_ppc} are true, true, false and false.
-So its 4 bits prefix code is 1100.
-This prefix path code can represent the corresponding hierarchy traversal path after forcing the rays to traverse the BVH in the same order.
+The complete traversal path is typically long and requires a significant number of bits for encoding.
+To make this encoding method feasible and enable better comparison with other methods, it is necessary to limit the length of the encoding.
+This can be achieved by terminating the traversal after a certain number of bits have been set.
+The proposed encoding method is called the \textbf{prefix path code}, as it encodes the ray based on its traversal path prefix.
+Figure \ref{Fig_ppc} provides an illustration of this encoding method.
+The traversal path (represented by orange arrows) is recorded, and the prefix path code is formed by setting each bit to 1 if the corresponding node intersection result is true, and 0 otherwise.
+For example, in Figure \ref{Fig_ppc}, the first four intersection results of the rays are true, true, false, and false, resulting in a 4-bit prefix code of 1100.
+This prefix path code represents the corresponding traversal path through the hierarchy when the rays are forced to traverse the BVH in the same order.

-Prefix path code achieves the best performance in most scenes compared with any other reordering techniques of same bit length.
-This result supports our conjecture that traversal path coherence does have a huge correlation with tracing efficiency, and proves that there is still room for performance improvement in the current ray reordering techniques.
-Removing the boundary drift from encoding method can boost reordering techniques’ practicability.
-Nevertheless, the overhead of prefix path code is almost the same as actual intersection test.
-Such huge overhead makes it unsuitable for application as an optimization scheme.
+The prefix path code consistently achieves the best ray trace speed performance in most scenes when compared to other reordering techniques of the same bit length.
+This finding provides further evidence for our hypothesis that traversal path coherence is highly correlated with tracing efficiency, and it underscores the potential for further performance improvements in current ray reordering techniques.
+Eliminating the issue of boundary drift from the encoding method can greatly enhance the practicality of reordering techniques.
+However, it is important to note that the overhead associated with the prefix path code is nearly equivalent to that of the actual intersection test.
+The significant overhead associated with prefix path code makes it impractical for implementation as an optimization scheme.
+However, it can still serve as a useful reference when evaluating the ray trace speed of certain methods.